Smartmelon/BandSpace/pages/en/mapping-instruction.md

 Through the processes above, you have already finished making a beatmap.

-You can now go to the file path prompted when saving, move the created map to the game folder for playing.
-For detailed instructions, please refer to the previously mentioned "[How to run this beatmap in the game](index#how-to-run-this-beatmap-in-the-game)" Then start the game, and select to play the song in SOLO Performance mode.
+You can now go to the file path prompted when saving, move the created map to the game folder for playing (For detailed instructions, please refer to [Play Custom Beatmap](play-custom-map)).
+Then start the game, and select to play the song in SOLO Performance mode.

+# Advanced Editing

-If you like to have a more efficient mapping experience, please try our [Advanced Editing](advanced-operation).
+Advanced editing techinique could help you to have a more efficient mapping experience.

+## **Number of Beats per bar**
+The number of beats per bar (corresponding to the upper numeral of a time signature), this value changes the time sign count on the timeline and is displayed numerically in each bar.

+## **Beat breakdown**
+The number of subdivided beat points per beat, you can see this as the average number of slices of a segment, this will change the density of the minimum beat point of a song (the granularity of the edit table), the larger the beat subscore allows you to write a more dense number of notes.

+## **Add a Bookmark**
+Bookmarks can be used to mark key points on the beatmap, such as the beginning of a chorus, the beginning of an instrument's solo.
+Adding a bookmark makes it easier to find where you need the beatmap.

+You can move your mouse to the empty space between the edit grid and the page scroll bar.
+You will see an orange pen-like icon appear when you hover your mouse over it, then click to add a bookmark to the current position, type whatever you want to note down, and click on any blank area to save.

+If you want to change or remove an existing bookmark, find and click on the bookmark, type or delete and click on any space area to save.

+## **Batch selection**
+In "Edit", you can select multiple notes by left-clicking on a bland space and dragging your mouse  over the notes, the selected notes will be highlighted in green.
+After at least one note has been selected, click the right mouse button to deselect them.

+### Batch copy
+After selecting at least one note in the box, move the mouse to the position where the note can be added, left-click on a note cell again to copy all the selected notes, and note that your cursor point corresponds to the bottom-left-most note of all the notes selected (The bottom-left-most note will be pasted at your cursor point).

+### Batch deletion
+After selecting at least one note in the box, use the keyboard's "Delete" key to delete all the notes selected.

+## **Autosave**
+Accidentally closed the editor and forgot to save your changes?
+Don't worry, the editor has automatically saved the data every 2 minutes to prevent you from losing your dedicated work.